Anxiety Therapy in NYC

 What if things could actually feel different?

 Anxiety is the most common mental health concern among adults in the United States, affecting nearly 1 in 5 people each year.
-Yet many people who struggle with it never seek support, often because their anxiety doesn't look the way they expect it to.
+Yet many people who seek therapy for anxiety and overthinking in NYC never realized that's what they were looking for - often because their anxiety doesn't look the way they expect it to

 Anxiety doesn't always look like panic attacks or constant worry.
 Sometimes it's quieter than that, and harder to name.